 What kind of lung function tests are there and what do they involve?

-Lung function tests (also called pulmonary function tests, or PFTs) measure how well your lungs work.
-Most of the tests involve measuring how much air you can breathe in (inhale) and breathe out (exhale).
+Lung function tests (also called pulmonary function tests) check how well your lungs work.
+Most of them measure how much air you can breathe in (inhale) and breathe out (exhale).
 For instance, if you exhale much less than the normal volume of air in one second or still have too much air in your lungs after exhaling forcefully, it may be a sign of lung disease.
-Lung function tests can also help to follow the course of a lung condition.
-As well as measurements of your ability to breathe in and out effectively, the oxygen content of your blood can be measured to see how well your lungs are working.
+Lung function tests can also help to follow the course of a lung disease.
+To see how well your lungs are working, the tests measure your ability to breathe in and out effectively, as well as how much oxygen is in your blood.

 When are lung function tests needed?

-• if you have shortness of breath, a persistent cough, abnormal breathing sounds, or if you cough up phlegm,
+• if you have symptoms like shortness of breath, a persistent cough, abnormal breathing sounds, or if you cough up phlegm,

-• if an x-ray of your lungs shows abnormalities, or
+• if an x-ray of your lungs shows something unusual, or

 • in order to prepare for surgery.

 There is no need to prepare for a lung function test.
 It doesn't hurt or have any side effects.
-But you shouldn't smoke right before the test, and you should make sure you don't eat or drink too much.
+But you shouldn't smoke right before the test, and you shouldn't eat or drink too much.
 If you need medication, such as an spray, it is best to first ask the doctor whether you can still use it as you would otherwise.

 Basic lung function test: Spirometry

 Spirometry is the basic test used to measure lung function.
-It can be performed by either your family doctor or a specialist.
+It can either be carried out by your family doctor or in a specialist practice.

 The test measures the amount of air you inhale and exhale, and how fast the air is breathed in and out.
 You do this test while in a seated position.
 After taking a few normal breaths, you exhale into a mouthpiece as forcefully or as long as possible, depending on what the examiner asks you to do.
-Its important to follow their instructions carefully to ensure the best results.
+For accurate results, it's important to follow their instructions carefully.
 Your nose will be pinched with a nose clip to prevent you from breathing through your nose.
 The mouthpiece is connected to a device called a spirometer.
 This device measures the amount of air you inhale and exhale when you breathe.
 The measurements are then displayed as a graph on the device's monitor.

 The test takes just a few minutes to complete.
-If other tests are done too (see below), it could take between 30 and 90 minutes in total.
+If other tests are done too (see below), the appointment could take between 30 and 90 minutes in total.

-Spirometry can help find out things like how narrow the airways are in someone who has , or determine how severe lung hyperinflation is in pulmonary .
+Spirometry can help find out things like how narrow your airways are if you have , or how severe lung hyperinflation is in pulmonary .

 Whole-body lung function test: Plethysmography

 Whole-body plethysmography (also called body plethysmography) can deliver more exact results and additional information.
-This test is usually only done by a lung specialist (pulmonologist).
+This test is usually done in a pulmonology (lung specialist) practice.

 It involves sitting in an airtight chamber and breathing in and out of a mouthpiece, like in the spirometry test.
-When you breathe in and out your chest moves up and down, causing the pressure inside of the chamber to change.
-The changes in pressure are used to determine the amount of air you inhale and exhale, and also the amount of air that stays in your lungs (residual volume).
-Even when you exhale as hard as you can, a small amount of air remains in your lungs.
+When you breathe in and out, your chest moves up and down, causing the pressure inside of the chamber to change.
+The changes in pressure are used to determine the amount of air you inhale and exhale, and also the amount of air that stays in your lungs once you have breathed out completely (residual volume).
+Even when you exhale as hard as you can, there's always still a small amount of air in your lungs.
 Airway is also measured.
-This goes up if the path through the is narrowed, for instance by or .
+This is higher if the path through the is narrowed – for instance, by or .

-• Ergospirometry: Your lung function can also be tested while you are physically active - usually while on an exercise bike.
-This shows whether, for example, coughing or shortness of breath are exercise-induced or become worse under physical stress.
+• Ergospirometry: Your lung function may also be tested during strenuous physical activity – usually while on an exercise bike.
+This shows whether, for example, coughing or shortness of breath are caused by physical activity or become worse because of it.

 • Bronchial challenge test: In this test you inhale small amounts of allergy-triggering substances.
-If your lung function worsens as a result, it is a sign that you have an .
+If your lung function worsens as a result, it is a sign that you have an allergy.

-• Reversibility test: In this test you inhale medicine to open your airways (a bronchodilator).
-If lung function improves as a result, it is likely to be , rather than or chronic .
+• Reversibility test: Here you inhale medication to open your airways (a bronchodilator).
+If lung function improves as a result, it is likely to be rather than or chronic .

 What is peak flow and how is it measured?

-This test allows people with a diagnosed lung disease to monitor the condition on their own.
+This test allows people with a diagnosed lung disease to monitor it on their own.
 To perform the test, you hold a portable measuring device called a peak flow meter horizontally in front of your mouth.
 You inhale, hold your breath, and then exhale as forcefully as you can while keeping your lips tightly sealed around the mouthpiece.
-The maximum speed reached while exhaling (the "peak flow") is recorded by the device.
+The maximum speed reached while exhaling (known as the "peak flow") is recorded by the device.
 This test is supposed to be done once or twice a day, taking up to three measurements each time.
-The highest value is then recorded each time.
+The highest of these repeated measurements is recorded in a diary each time.

 What is blood gas analysis?

 Blood gas analysis is used to measure the amount of oxygen and carbon dioxide in your blood, among other things.
-This makes it easier to judge how severe COPD or an acute attack (exacerbation) are.
+This makes it easier to judge how severe or an acute attack (exacerbation) are, for example.

-Because oxygen-rich blood is needed for this test, it is not taken from one of the usual places like a vein in your arm or hand, but from your earlobe (using a lancet).
+Because oxygen-rich blood is needed for blood gas analysis, it is not taken from one of the usual places like a vein in your arm or hand, but from your earlobe (using a lancet).
 This blood, called capillary blood, has oxygen levels similar to those of blood from the arteries, but it is easier to sample.

 In specific situations, such as when monitoring artificial ventilation or in circulatory shock, the blood is taken directly from an artery in the wrist or thigh.
-Once the blood sample has been taken, a pressure bandage is applied to the wound to prevent bleeding.
+A pressure bandage is then applied to the wound to prevent bleeding.

-Andreae S. Lexikon der Krankheiten und Untersuchungen.
+Andreae S, Avelini P, Berg M et al. Lexikon der Krankheiten und Untersuchungen.
 Stuttgart: Thieme; 2008.

-Bösch D. Lunge und Atemwege, in: Steffel J, Luscher T. Module Innere Medizin.
-Heidelberg: Springer; 2014.
+Bösch D. Lunge und Atemwege.
+In: Steffel L, Luscher T (Ed).
+Module Innere Medizin.
+Berlin: Springer; 2014.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.